artefactual/atom-docs/user-manual/access-content/browse.rst

 * Level of description
 * Date
 * Digital object
+* :ref:`clipboard` link

-Only the :term:`digital object` column is not sortable - this column will provide an indication of whether or not there is a digital object attached to the description - if so, the row will have a hyperlink called "View" in the Digital object column.
+Only the :term:`digital object`  and the Clipboard columns are not sortable.

+The Digital object column will provide an indication of whether or not there is a digital object attached to the description - if so, the row will have a hyperlink called "View" in the Digital object column.
 Clicking on the "View" link will take a user directly to the :term:`master digital object` - if a user does not have :term:`permission <access privilege>` to view the master, the column's value will be empty for that row.

+The :term:`clipboard` column contains links indicated by the

 Whether or not the Inventory link appears on a particular description will depend on how it has been configured in the settings page - there, an